There’s a high and constant demand for greater efficiency, streamlined services, increased ROI, and higher…

 4) Mute Yourself During Scrum Team Discussions

 Discussion and collaboration are important in any and all Scrum events.
-Unfortunately, Scrum masters may choose to get involved in these discussions, pressurizing the teams and preventing them from becoming self-managed.
+Unfortunately, Scrum masters may choose to get involved in these discussions, pressurizing and preventing them from becoming self-managed.

 Your role is to flick your own ‘mute’ button, be it literally or figuratively.
 Any contribution you add to the discussion means you’re taking over their role or mind.